You’re three months shy of baby’s first birthday, and best believe those milestones are stacking up fast.

-Some involve toys, but others only need common household objects—or even just you and your baby (plus a little imagination).
+Some involve toys, but others only need common household objects or even just you and your baby (plus a little imagination).

-Every baby is unique and develops at a different pace, but here are some of the things your 9-month-old might be doing at this age:
+Keep in mind every baby is unique and develops at a different pace, but here are some of the things your 9-month-old might be doing at this age:

 - Crawling (and some babies may even be starting to walk)